-Addressing the TV-UCXP683T through the Service port
+Addressing the TV-UCXP683T-V through the Service port

-The TV-UCXP683T is addressed using the controller setup pages.
-The Local Network tab allows you to discover all i-Vu® XT or TruVu[TM] devices on a single network and configure them from that page.
-See Addressing a network of controllers using the controller setup Local Network tab (page 13) and the Local Network (page 48) tab.
+The TV-UCXP683T-V is addressed using the controller setup pages.
+The Local Network tab allows you to discover all i-Vu® XT or TruVuTM devices on a single network and configure them from that page.
+See Addressing a network of controllers using the controller setup Local Network tab (page 13) and the Local Network (page 49) tab.

-You can connect the TV-UCXP683T to a computer using either the Carrier wireless service adapter or a USB cable.
+You can connect the TV-UCXP683T-V to a computer one of two ways.